 - Sangyo Factory Tour — How to Forge a Sea Anchorexperience

-- “Otebi Shinto Ritual” – Wish for good hearlth and warding off evil with a big fire torch!spot
+- “Otebi Ritual” – Wish for good health and ward off evil with a big burning torch!spot

 Japan’s Leading Port Town of Early-Modern Times